cmhollins2022/Fundamentals/Intro-into-Programming.md

 * You eventually want to store information in the variable.
 * You will use it to store user input.

-Trying to reference a blank variable will result in a NullPointerException
+Trying to reference a blank variable will result in a NullPointerException.

 ## What are Conditional Statements?
 ## What are Array’s?
 ## What are Loops?